whw199833/HDIS2022-MCDW/README.md

-# Uplift-Modeling-based-on-Graph-Neural-Network-Combined-with-Causal-Weighting

-# ISEAE2023-Constrained-Time-Series-Prediction
+# HDIS2022 Multihead Causal Distilling Weighting Is All You Need for Uplift Modeling

-This is the code implementation for the paper [`Uplift Modeling based on Graph Neural Network Combined with Causal Weighting`](https://ieeexplore.ieee.org/abstract/document/9991731)
+This is the code implementation for the paper [`Multihead Causal Distilling Weighting Is All You Need for Uplift Modeling`](https://ieeexplore.ieee.org/abstract/document/9991731)

 ## :wrench: Dependencies and Installation